Monkey

 India bowler, controversially ran out Australian opener Bill Brown twice in one series, 1947, as he followed up (once without a warning) Click to show or hide the answer

-Australian opening batsman – 50 Tests and 117 ODIs, 1985–92; later coached Australia, Zimbabwe and Sri Lanka; both of his sons (Shaun and Mitchell) scored centuries on the same day of the 5th Ashes test, at Sydney in January 2018 Click to show or hide the answer
+Australian opening batter – 50 Tests and 117 ODIs, 1985–92; later coached Australia, Zimbabwe and Sri Lanka; both of his sons (Shaun and Mitchell) scored centuries on the same day of the 5th Ashes test, at Sydney in January 2018 Click to show or hide the answer

-Durham, Northants and England batsman: known for his forceful strokeplay and his larger–than–life personality, retired in the early 1970s after his sight was seriously damaged in a car accident; died of a heart attack in 1990, aged 48 Click to show or hide the answer
+Durham, Northants and England batter: known for his forceful strokeplay and his larger–than–life personality, retired in the early 1970s after his sight was seriously damaged in a car accident; died of a heart attack in 1990, aged 48 Click to show or hide the answer

 Youngest Test player for Pakistan, or any country, before Hassan Raza in 1997 (15 years 124 days, in 1959) – still holds the record as Raza's exact birth date is uncertain Click to show or hide the answer